opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 The following is useful terminology to understand before getting started with this tutorial:

 - _Anomaly detection_ is a technique used in data analysis to identify patterns or data points that deviate from the norm or expected behavior.
 It can be performed in real time, near real time, or on a scheduled basis.
-- _Alert_ refers to an event associated with a trigger.
-When an alert is created, the trigger performs actions, which can include sending a notification..
-- _Monitor_ refers to jobs that run on a defined schedule and query OpenSearch indexes.
-- _Trigger_ refers to conditions that generate alerts.
-- _Action_ refers to the information that you want the monitor to send out after being triggered.
-Actions have a destination, a message subject, and a message body.
-- _Destination_ refers to a reusable location for an action.
-Supported locations are Slack, email, or custom webhook.
+- _Anomalies_ are data points that deviate unexpectedly from an observed pattern.

-For an overview of the OpenSearch Alerting and Anomaly Detection plugins, see the OpenSearch documentation for [Alerting]({{site.url}}{{site.baseurl}}/observing-your-data/alerting/index/) and [Anomaly Detection]({{site.url}}{{site.baseurl}}/observing-your-data/ad/index/).
+For information about the anomaly detection plugin, see [Anomaly Detection]({{site.url}}{{site.baseurl}}/observing-your-data/ad/index/).
 {: .note}

 ## Prerequisites

-This tutorial has the following prerequisites:

-- You must be running OpenSearch Dashboards before proceeding with the tutorial.
-- You must be connected to your local OpenSearch Dashboards environment or `https://localhost:5601`.
-The username and password are `admin`.
+You must be running OpenSearch and OpenSearch Dashboards 2.8 or later.
-- You have basic familiarity with <prereq?>
-- <Other prereq?>

 ## Configuring admin settings

- Access to alerting and anomaly detection using visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges. **Stack Management** is the place where you manage advanced settings.
+ Access to anomaly detection dashboards and visualizations is controlled by OpenSearch and OpenSearch Dashboards privileges. **Stack Management** is the place where you manage advanced settings.
 The setting is enabled by default and appears as a feature in the **Stack Management > Advanced Settings > Visualizations** window as shown below.
 If the setting is disabled, it does not appear in this window.
 The following image shows the enabled settings in the Advanced Settings window.

  <insert UI>